 “Skilltype empowers the staff to explore and see themselves in other areas as we move into the next realm of providing Academic library services,” says Adrienne Webber, Dean of the Digital Library at Grambling State University.
 “We are excited colleagues across the consortium will now have access to this new approach to increasing our organizational capacity.”

-Skilltype also allows LOUIS to access existing EBSCO and other product training content within its platform for improved adoption in a single experience.
-With this, LOUIS members can get a comprehensive view of training progress and be able to identify and deliver relevant programs to the specific employee that needs it.
-This same opportunity for directed training exists for the professional development video sessions and slide deck presentations of LUC, the annual LOUIS Users Conference.
+Skilltype allows LOUIS to access existing EBSCO and other product training content within its platform.
+This feature improves adoption through a unified experience.
+With this, LOUIS members can get a comprehensive view of training progress.
+Also, they can identify and deliver relevant programs to the specific employee who needs it.
+Similarly, this opportunity for directed training applies to professional development video sessions.
+It also exists for slide deck presentations at LUC, the annual LOUIS Users Conference.